 Mitch brings over 15 years of experience successfully coaching athletes of all ages and abilities.
-As an age group swim coach he has led countless swimmers to the Junior Olympic/SCS Level.
+As an age group swim coach he has led swimmers to the Sectional, Zone, and Junior Olympic Level.
 Coach Mitch is an American Swimming Coaches Association (ASCA) Level 3 Coach, a member of the Positive Coaching Alliance and brings an extensive background in physiology and sports psychology, as well as an elite level structured and positive coaching style to the Palm Desert Swim Club.
 Mitch also current chairs the Eastern Committee, Southern California Swimming.

 In the 2016 Long Course season, his squad of 15 Sr & Jr swimmers earned 9 medals at the Summer Junior Olympics including 2x JO Champion, Akemi Von Scherr in the 800/1500 with Sectional time cuts (a first for PDSC).
 Mitch also added a Top 10 Nationally ranked swimmer to his list of coaching accomplishments in Emmi Von Scherr finishing the 2016 season in 6th place in the 1500.

 During a breakout season in 2015, Mitch proudly took four athletes to the Southern California Swimming Club Championships earning two medals (Erin Shen/50 breast and Lucas Brunett/50 back with a National Top Ten Time).
 Mitch also had 8 swimmers qualify for the Winter Junior Olympics in 41 events and earned 12 medals, including the crowning of a Junior Olympic Champion in the 100 IM (Lucas Brunett).
 Mitch also took 19 of athletes to the June Age Group Championships and Summer Junior Olympics.

 Mitch brings a wealth of coaching experience to PDSC.
 Before joining the PDSC staff, Mitch filled the Head Age Group Coach with the Palm Springs Piranhas and Head Coach for Palm Desert High School Boys Team.